cuML¶

 print(f"Accuracy: {result['accuracy']:.2%}, Time: {result['time']:.1f}s")

-The sklearn plugin installs scikit-learn and joblib; the cuml plugin installs cuML and activates GPU acceleration.
-The function uses only scikit-learn imports — RandomForestClassifier, cross_val_score — and cuML transparently routes them to GPU.
+Sklearn installs scikit-learn and joblib; Cuml installs cuML and turns on the acceleration.
+The function uses only scikit-learn imports.

 with sky.Compute(